Elementary schools in Japan

-In Japan, elementary schools (小学校, Shōgakkō) are compulsory to all children begin first grade in the April after they turn six—kindergarten is growing increasingly popular, but is not mandatory—and starting school is considered an important event in a child's life.
+In Japan, elementary schools (小学校, Shōgakkō) are compulsory to all children that begin first grade in the April after they turn six.
+Although not mandatory, kindergarten is growing increasingly popular, as starting school is considered an important event in a child's life.

 History

 In the Edo period, some children attended terakoya or temple schools where they learned practical methods of reading, writing, and calculation.

 In 1886, the modern elementary school system started as compulsory education.
 Until 1947, only elementary schools were compulsory.
 Immediately before and during World War II, state education was used as a propaganda tool by the Japanese fascist government.

 Today, virtually all elementary education takes place in public schools.
 Tuition to these schools is free, although families have to pay for school lunches, supplies, and non-school expenses, such as extra books or lessons.

 Less than 1% of the schools are private, partly because of the latter's expense.
 Some private elementary schools are prestigious, and they serve as a first step to higher-level private schools with which they are affiliated and thence to a university.
 Competition to enter some of these "ladder schools" is quite intense.

 Elementary school classes are large, typically between thirty and forty students each.
 Students are usually organized into small work groups, which have both academic and disciplinary functions.